 So that he can eat or drink easily, you can take two collapsible silicone bowls.
 Light and easy to store, they will allow you to pour water and food during breaks.
 For transporting water for your dog, hiking water bags are very practical.

-Regarding safety and health, the tick remover is mandatory because it will certainly be useful for your dog as well as for you.
+Regarding safety and health, the tick remover is mandatory.
+It will certainly be useful for your dog as well as for you.
 Addressed during training, the recall whistle (also known as the ultrasonic whistle) can quickly become imperative on hiking trails.
-Want to know more about this?
-Check out our article “why you should not neglect the hiking whistle”.

 If you are going on a multi-day hike and are planning to camp, remember that your dog also needs comfort to regain strength.
 A small mattress and a blanket are solutions not to be neglected in this case.
 In any case, don’t lose sight of the importance of taking a survival blanket on a hike!